-In March the government announced that £30 million will be going to the Changing Places Fund which will be launched to increase the provision of Changing Places toilets in existing public buildings.
+In March 2021, the government announced that £30 million will be going to the Changing Places Fund to increase the provision of Changing Places toilets in existing public buildings.

 So how much does a Changing Place cost to put in your building?

 Updated: 23rd April 2021

 What specialist equipment is needed in a Changing Place?

 As specified by the BS8300-2:2018 regulations, there are certain items that need to be included in a Changing Place for it to be classed as one.
 Here’s what you need to have:

 - Toilet (with at least one metre of space on either side for carers)

 - Privacy screen

 - General waste bin and large sanitary bin

 - Grab rails, including one fixed on interior door